TheRayquaza/therayquaza.github.io/site/machine_learning/knn/knn.md

 ### Speed issue

 KNN is not a fast machine learning.
-Some implementation using pre-computed data structure to organize data in a more usable way can be used to reduce computation but it reamins slow during prediction.
+Some implementation using pre-computed data structure to organize data in a more usable way can be used to reduce computation but it remains slow during prediction.

 ### Curse of dimensionality
 The curse of dimensionality in KNN refers to the inefficiency of the Euclidean distance metric in high-dimensional data spaces.
 As the number of dimensions increases, the distance between points becomes less meaningful.